ketaslava/rainbowraycamera/README.md

 # License

-This project is available under the [GNU General Public License](https://www.gnu.org/licenses/gpl-3.0.en.html#license-text)
+This project is available under the [GNU JENERAL PUBLIC LICENSE Version 3.0](https://www.gnu.org/licenses/gpl-3.0.en.html#license-text)

 Notice of licenses used in the project's technologies: